Small Bedroom POP Design with Tiles and Ceiling Ideas

 Does your ceiling have lights tucked in?
 Tiles with soft reflections help make the most of it.
 Altagloss tiles reflect ambient glow without feeling loud.
 On the other hand, natural textures in Terra Duro give that quiet elegance when the ceiling is already doing a lot.

-Best Tile Choices for Different POP Ceiling Styles
+Best Tile Choices for Small Bedroom POP Ceiling Styles

 With POP design for master bedroom layouts, there’s often more going on - more space, more detailing, sometimes even layered lighting.
 That’s where tile choice gets important.
 You don’t want everything to be heavy.
 Use soft matte floor tiles and keep one feature wall tiled for impact.
 Consider the grey sandstone from our Terra Duro collection.